MicrosoftDocs/fabric-docs/docs/data-science/r-library-management.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

 Libraries provide reusable code that you might want to include in your programs or projects for [!INCLUDE [product-name](../includes/product-name.md)] Spark.

 [!INCLUDE [product-name](../includes/product-name.md)] supports an R runtime with many popular open-source R packages, including TidyVerse, preinstalled.
 When a Spark instance starts, these libraries are included automatically and available to be used immediately in notebooks or Spark job definitions.
 For a full list of libraries, see [Apache Spark version support]().

-You might need to update your R libraries for various reasons, for example, one of your core dependencies released a new version, or your team has built a custom package that you need available in your Spark clusters.
+You might need to update your R libraries for various reasons.
+For example, one of your core dependencies released a new version, or your team has built a custom package that you need available in your Spark clusters.

 There are two types of libraries you may want to include based on your scenario: